 When you have come to the decision that you are going to either remodel and/or include hardwood flooring in your new construction project, oftentimes that is the easiest part of the process.
 You are now faced with numerous other questions related to your new hardwood floors such as;

 – What type of flooring are you going to go with?
-Are you wanting Solid Hardwood Flooring, sustainable Bamboo floors, Laminate wood floors or LVT (luxury Vinyl Tile Floor)?
-The choices of wood floor types is just the beginning.
+Are you wanting Solid Hardwood Flooring, sustainable Bamboo floors, Laminate wood floors or LVT (Luxury Vinyl Tile Floor)?
+The choices of wood floor types are just the beginning.

 – What is driving your wood floor purchase?
 Is budget, style, color or durability the main factor for your hardwood flooring option?
 With many different flooring selections available, prices will vary dramatically.

 – Are there remodel or construction limitations that will affect the kind of flooring options you can select?
 For example, Hardwood floors, whether they are either Solid Hardwood or Engineered Hardwood.
 Did you know you cannot typically install Solid Hardwoods directly over concrete floors?
 Understanding the constraints you are working with will often help you determine the flooring choices you have available.

 Once you understand your budget and personal or environmental flooring preferences, there are a few simple steps you can follow to help you drill down to the best hardwood flooring choices for your home.

 1- Color Preference – Before starting to select wood flooring, it is always a good idea to have a color palette in place.
 What we mean by that is you should know the general colors you are going to be using for furniture, paint, etc. in order to give yourself a palette of colors to match with.
 This will enable you to more easily narrow your flooring color options down to a manageable number.